hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 ### <a name="AmortizedVI"></a> Amortized Variational Inference

-In VI models, each local variable is governed by its own variational parameter, e.g. in SVI, parameter $\theta_i$ corresponds to latent variable $z_i$.
+In VI models, each local variable is governed by its own variational parameter, e.g. in SVI, parameter $ \small \theta_i$ corresponds to latent variable $ \small z_i$.
 To maximize ELBO, we have to optimize objective function w.r.t all variational parameters.
 Consequently, the larger number of parameters is, the more expensive computational cost is.

 <div style="text-align: center;">
 <img src="{{ '/assets/otvi/AmortizedVI.png' | relative_url }}" alt="Amortized VI" width="20%" />